ClaytonFarr/booster-testing-utilities/README.md

 **Source File Requirements**

-There are a few things the tests need or can use in source files:
+There are a few things the tests need or can use in Command source files:

-- an non-required `id` input parameter (of type 'string')
+- an `tid` input parameter
-  - this used to help the tests create and find entries in datastore
+  - this is currently required for tests to find the entries they created in the datastores
+  - it should be of type 'string'
+  - it can be an optional input in the Command's constructor
   - [example](https://github.com/ClaytonFarr/booster-testing-utilities/blob/master/src/commands/order-snack.ts#L14)
 - optional @syntax comments that can inform [testing automation](https://github.com/ClaytonFarr/booster-testing-utilities#testing-automation)